jferares/JH_CodeAssignment/README.md

 # JH_CodeAssignment - Twitter Info API

 - appsettings.json contains strings for ApiKey and ApiKeySecret.
 Provide those and the API will use them.
-./Requests/TwitterApi/ contains some http requests (within VSCode I use the REST Client extension, they're setup for that).
+- ./Requests/TwitterApi/ contains some http requests (within VSCode I use the REST Client extension, they're setup for that).
 Primarily use CreateTwitterInfo.http to test the API itself.
+If you prefer, run the API and hit it with Postman (the api request requirements are noted following).
 - The UnitTest project uses xUnit and the tests there are aimed at testing the logic that calls Twitter for Tweets and then puts them into a list and finds the Top10 Hashtags.
-Note that the UnitTests make use of mock_tweets.json
+Note that the UnitTests make use of mock_tweets.json.
+- If you haven't seen the ErrorOr class before, it's a sweet class for handling response with an Error state or the good value state for APIs:  https://github.com/amantinband/error-or
+- If I were to add database support to retain the data, it'd go into the Controller just before the return.
+Probably would add some common handler / management classes to promote reuability, etc.  Each of these api paths will need DB CRUD operations to call in a consistent way.

 - [Twitter Info API](#twitter-info-api)
   - [Create Twitter Info](#create-twitter-info)